Spouse Visa to ILR: Step-by-Step Guide 2026

 After ILR: path to citizenship

-• No visa restrictions: You can work for any employer, become self-employed, or stop working.
+- No visa restrictions: With indefinite leave to remain you can work for any employer, become self-employed, or stop working.
 No financial requirement, no sponsor needed.

-• Full NHS access: No more Immigration Health Surcharge payments.
+- Full NHS access: No more Immigration Health Surcharge payments once indefinite leave to remain is granted.

 Path to British citizenship